 Little King, Jesus in Egypt

-“I have been rescued from Harod, I am safe.
-I know who I am and I know who you are, I love you.
+“I have been rescued from Herod, I am safe.
+I know who I am, and, I know who you are.
+I love you.
 I have come to rescue you.
 I can save you.
-Believe me, please believe me.
 Have faith in me.
-Come, follow me”.
+Believe me.

 A bit about the development of the painting:

 I had rough ideas of creating this painting bouncing around in my head for quite some time, and assumed it would take place some time in the future.
 After all, I did not have the model.
 Then one day at church, this little boy was there.
 His parents had moved in with his maternal grandparents.

 I was quick to share with his parents my vision for the painting, and happily they gave permission for their son to model for me.
 I was pleased to find out their son’s first and middle names are George